primatejs/primate/docs/guide/types.md

 Primate types can be imported and used anywhere in your application to ensure certain code invariants are met.
-In addition, many of Primate's built-in functionalities integrate seamlessly with the types you define.
+In addition, many of Primate's built-in features integrate seamlessly with the types you define.

 ### Path parameters